Anthony DeSando: Career

 DeSando has appeared in episodes of L.A.
 Law, Crossing Jordan, NYPD Blue, Without a Trace, CSI: Miami and Sex and the City.
 One of his more prominent roles is Brendan Filone in The Sopranos.
+He played sports columnist Tony Amato in all 13 episodes of New York News, Mary Tyler Moore's final television series.

-He also starred in Federal Hill along with A Day in Black and White and co-starred in the movies xent, Beer League, Kiss Me, Guido, and The Whole Shebang.
+DeSando also starred in Federal Hill along with A Day in Black and White and co-starred in the movies Cement, Beer League, Party Girl (1995 film), Kiss Me, Guido, and The Whole Shebang.
 He also did the voice of Reggie in the video game The Sopranos: Road to Respect.
 He appeared as a character in Dito Montiel's films A Guide to Recognizing Your Saints and Fighting.
 In 2016, he made a cameo in "Friends in Need", the 17th episode of the 6th season of the police procedural drama Blue Bloods, playing the role of Joey Ruscoli, cousin of Detective Anthony Abetemarco.
 He is an alumnus of The Shakespeare Lab: The Public Theater's Program for Professional Actor Development.